Our Local Plan was adopted on 3 January 2019 and allocated land for the development of two mixed-use sites:

 Will new and current residents have access to schools, doctors and community facilities?

 Infrastructure has been considered throughout the Local Plan process through the site selection methodology, and in the evidence base of the Local Plan.
 The council engaged with relevant infrastructure providers in the production of the Infrastructure Delivery Plan (IDP), which supports the Local Plan.

 This evidence base, including transport modelling, has been thoroughly checked by the Independent Planning Inspector, who considers the Local Plan to be sound.

 In addition, Local Plan Policy I1 Infrastructure and Planning Obligations states that development must be supported by appropriate physical, social, economic and communications infrastructure including provision for broadband.
 New development should not overburden existing infrastructure.
 Where new development creates a need for new or improved infrastructure, developer contributions will be sought to make the development acceptable in planning terms.

 The following provides a summary to each key service in accordance with the Infrastructure Delivery Plan (IDP).

-Barnsley Council are working with Barnsley Clinical Commissioning Group (CCG) to develop a strategy to make sure services can evolve to meet the needs of existing communities and population growth associated with new housing development.
+Barnsley Council are working with NHS South Yorkshire Integrated Care Board to develop a strategy to make sure services can evolve to meet the needs of existing communities and population growth associated with new housing development.
 South Yorkshire Ambulance Service confirmed through the IDP that the geographical coverage of existing services is adequate for the level of planned growth.

-BMBC are working with the CCG to ensure that GP practices are aware of the planned growth and future planning taking account of additional patient demands or needs.
+BMBC are working with the NHS South Yorkshire Integrated Care Board to ensure that GP practices are aware of the planned growth and future planning taking account of additional patient demands or needs.